Curious-Ecosystem/Curious-Connect/README.md

 ### 📜Contributing Guidelines

 - Before you start contributing, please take a moment to read our [Contributing guidelines](./CONTRIBUTING.md) to ensure a smooth and effective contribution process.
+- Then Start the Journey of Open Source

 ## 📝Code of Conduct